SAP-samples/easy-extension-samples/easy-tutorial-step6/README.md

 ## Next step
 You're now ready to take a look at the frontend part of the tutorial.
-For this, clone the main branch of the [Samples SPA](https://github.com/SAP-samples/easy-extension-samples-spa.git) repository on your local machine and then follow the instructions of the `README.md` file under `projects/easy/easy-tutorial-step7`
+For this, clone the main branch of the `https://github.com/SAP-samples/easy-extension-samples-spa.git` repository on your local machine and then follow the instructions of the `README.md` file under `projects/easy/easy-tutorial-step7`